mirrexagon/espressobin-nix/README.md

 ## TODO
 - Fix fdtfile determination in U-Boot (V7 vs not).
 I think this is broken by the board/board_name variables being wrong.
+- Fix MAC addresses not being passed to Linux.

 ## Links
 - Issue for mainline U-Boot on the ESPRESSObin: https://github.com/openwrt/openwrt/pull/3360